A stratification of the equivariant slice filtration: Introduction

 In \cite{HahnShi}, Hahn and the second author established Real orientations for Lubin--Tate theories.
 These Real orientations, combined with the models developed in \cite{BHSZ}, provide a framework for employing the slice spectral sequence to compute fixed points of Lubin--Tate theories via quotients of $\MUG$.

-In an upcoming paper, we will use the stratification tower introduced in \cref{thm:introThm1IntegerStratification} for $G = \Cn$ to investigate the slice spectral sequences of Lubin--Tate theories.
-We will prove that this stratification tower exhibits a type of transchromatic phenomenon, where certain stratification regions in higher height theories will be isomorphic to those in lower height theories through ``shearing isomorphisms".
-This approach provides an inductive method for computing higher height theories from lower height ones while also establishing periodicities and vanishing lines in the process.
+In \cite{MeierShiZengTranschromatic}, we utilize the stratification tower in \cref{thm:introThm1IntegerStratification} for $G = \Cn$ to analyze the slice spectral sequences of Lubin--Tate theories.
+More specifically, we prove that this stratification tower exhibits a type of transchromatic phenomenon, where certain stratification regions in higher height theories will be isomorphic to those in lower height theories through ``shearing isomorphisms".
+This approach provides an inductive method for computing higher height theories from lower height theories while also establishing periodicities and vanishing lines in the process.